Woe4/GraphingCPSC210/README.md

 ## User Stories

 As a user, I want to be able to
-- input a function (and see its graph)
+- input a function
+- see an arbitrary amount of graphed points of the function (adding points to a curve)
 - change the scope of the displayed graph
 - integrate with different accuracies
 - keep a history of functions (which can be